-It must be summer: Long days, humid nights, more bug bites than we can count, and lots of good stories.
-The other day I was lucky enough to be snuggled with my 4-year-old-daughter Eliza in her bottom bunk reading one of our favourite books, Falling Up by Shel Silverstein.
+It must be summer: Long days, humid nights, more bug bites than we can count and lots of great stories.
+I had the pleasure of snuggling with my 4-year-old daughter, Eliza, in her bottom bunk while reading one of our favourite books, Falling Up by Shel Silverstein.
 On page 38 there is a poem called The Voice.

 There is a voice inside of you